KishorLangote/FreeBreathing/README.md

 # FreeBreathing

 A full-stack Books E-commerce App where you can view all books.
-Users can explore a wide range of topics, request books, add or remove them from favorites and carts, and place orders at zero cost.
+Users can request books, add or remove them from favorites and carts, and place orders at zero cost.
 Built with React frontend, Express/Node, MongoDB database and JWT-based authentication.

 ---